 For the top two corners, I mitered the corners at 45 degree angles, and used my Kreg Jig to attach them together.
 I’m not going to pretend to be an expert at this, since I’ve only done it once before.
 Instead, let me direct you to a great tutorial on adjoining mitered corners.

-I soaked the caning overnight prior to stapling to the frame.
-Again, I’m no expert here, but I’ve read that you need to soak the caning so it is flexible and easy to work with.
+I soaked the cane overnight prior to stapling to the frame.
+It’s important to soak the caning so it is flexible and easy to work with.
 Additionally, as it dries it contracts a little, which gives the perfect amount of tautness in the caning at the end.

 How to Attach a Headboard to the Wall